Hyper100/hypshell/README.md

 **NOTE: To exit the program you have to enter "exit" in the shell session even if you can't read the input**

+To make the script executable you can run: `chmod +x hypshell.py`
 ## Options
 ```
 usage: ./hypshell.py [options] port